patooworld/vsixvhax/Formatting.md

 ### Configuration

-While using haxe-formatter's default style is encouraged, it's also highly configurable.
-A file uses the `hxformat.json` file that is closest to it.
+While using haxe-formatter's default code style is encouraged, it's also highly configurable.
+A source file uses the `hxformat.json` file that is closest to it.
 Most projects have a consistent style and thus only need one `hxformat.json` in the project root directory (unless they use the default style).

 The Haxe extension includes a JSON schema for `hxformat.json`, which enables auto-completion as well as some documentation: